How much does an Oregon construction contractor license bond cost?

 - Value of any work doesn’t exceed $5,000 for a job site in one year

-- Construction Contractors Board can access tax records to verify compliance to all applicable laws
+- CCB can access tax records to verify compliance to all applicable laws

 If all these requirements are met, the necessary bond amount is $10,000.
 This classification is also necessary for part-time contractors.